geoffreybennett/alsa-scarlett-gui/FAQ.md

 - All Scarlett 3rd Gen interfaces.

+- Scarlett 4th Gen Solo, 2i2, and 4i4.

 - All Clarett USB and Clarett+ interfaces.

+- Vocaster One and Vocaster Two.

 ## Where are the options to set the sample rate and buffer size?